 Mega as well allows you to share files with users where you can set up viewer access to files and create downloadable links for your files.
 The Mega cloud is vastly used by people that have heavy files to share or host, like movies, games, or apps.

-Just like Google Drive is the natural cloud storage provider for Android users, OneDrive is for Windows faithfuls.
+Just like Google Drive is the natural cloud storage provider for Android users, OneDrive is for the Windows faithful.
 As it is built on Windows 10 and interacts with other Microsoft platforms, Microsoft OneDrive makes a great file backup alternative service.
 Although with the free account user receives only 5GB of space in the cloud.
 This cloud space used to be 15GB, while Google keeps its Drive storage still at 15GB, Microsoft offers 50GB for a low-end subscription of just $1.99 a month.

 You can get one TB of space on the Microsoft cloud service if you subscribe to the $69.99 Office 360.
 OneDrive for individuals alone has only one plan for storage.
 The only way for individuals to get beyond the 50GB limit is to subscribe to other plans of Office 360.
 The $99.99 a year Office 360 plan includes 5TB of cloud memory that can be divided into five users, a good place to bring everything your small team has about the business.